Cy-S3c/Tools/README.md

 # Tools

-Tools that I crafted for some specific senarios and situation
-NB: Not user it will work for every one
+Tools that I crafted for some specific senarios and situation Not sure it will work for everyone.
+But you can try and make necessry changes in it